observablehq/stdlib/README.md

 <a href="#Generators_input" name="Generators_input">#</a> Generators.<b>input</b>(<i>input</i>) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/generators/input.js "Source")

 Returns a new generator that yields promises to the current value of the specified *input* element; each promise resolves when the *input* element emits an event.
-(The current promise resolves when the event is emitted, even if the value of the input is unchanged.)
-If the initial value of the *input* is not undefined, the returned generator’s first yielded value is a synchronously-resolved promise with the initial value of the *input*.
+(The promise resolves when the event is emitted, even if the value of the input is unchanged.)
+If the initial value of the *input* is not undefined, the returned generator’s first yielded value is a resolved promise with the initial value of the *input*.

-The type of event that triggers resolution depends on the specified *input*.type as follows:
+The type of event that triggers promise resolution depends on the *input*.type as follows:

 * For button, submit and checkbox inputs, *click* events.
 * For file inputs, *change* events.
 * For all other types, *input* events.

-The interpreted value of the *input* is likewise dependent on the *input*.type as follows:
+The resolved value is likewise dependent on the *input*.type as follows:

 * For range and number inputs, *input*.valueAsNumber.
 * For date inputs, *input*.valueAsDate.